When is Sydney Gay and Lesbian Mardi Gras?

 Well the parade takes place in the Sydney CBD so if you want to be close to the action as well as close to most of Sydney’s iconic sights then this is the area for you.
 There are also lots of restaurants, clubs, shops and cafes in the city.
 We recommend staying in the Sydney CBD as you have easy access to everywhere in the city.
 It is also where most the major hotels are located.

 Around Oxford Street, or in the Darlinghurst/Surry Hills area is pretty much the gay area of Sydney where there are lots of gay bars and nightclubs.
-So if you want to be close to all the action, we recommend finding accommodation in these areas.

 There is no shortage of accommodation for all types of budgets hotels, hostels, guest hoses, B&Bs and plenty of couch surfing.